Kitchari

 1. Rinse mung beans and soak in pure water for 24 hours, or at least overnight, to reduce gas-producing quality of the beans.
 Drain soaking water off and rinse again, then set aside.

 2. In a saucepan warm the ghee over medium-low heat.
 Add the mustard seeds and sauté for one to two minutes until the seeds start to pop.
-Add the minced ginger, cumin and fennel seeds and sauté for another one to two minutes.
+Add the minced ginger, cumin and fennel seeds and sauté for another 1 to 2 minutes.
 Then add the hing (if using), salt, and turmeric.
-(Take care not to burn the powdered spices, which can happen quickly!)
+Take care not to burn the powdered spices, which can happen quickly!
+Remove from heat.

 3. Add the rinsed rice and soaked mung beans and stir for another minute.
-Then add 6 cups of water and about 1 square inch of kombu (if using).
+Then add 4 cups of water and kombu (if using).
 Raise the heat to bring to a boil.

-5. Garnish each serving with fresh cilantro, a few squeezes of fresh lime, and salt to taste.
+5. Remove kombu if desired, or break it up and stir it in for added nutrients.
+Garnish each serving with fresh cilantro, a few squeezes of fresh lime, and salt to taste.

 Optional: You can add vegetables during the cooking process by adding denser, longer-cooking vegetables (such as carrots or sweet potatoes) halfway through the cooking time.
 Add vegetables that cook faster (such as zucchini or leafy greens) near the end.